qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/services.rst

 It is possible to order the result set by field value using the ``sortby`` query parameter.

 The results are sorted in ascending order by default.
-To sort the results in descending order a boolean flag ``sortdesc`` can be set:
+To sort the results in descending order, a boolean flag (``sortdesc``) can be set:

-URL example:

-sort features by ``name`` in descending order:

 .. code-block:: none